 - Credit scores

-What Is Lender Paid Mortgage Insurance And How Does It Work?
+What Is Lender Paid Mortgage Insurance?
+See below:

 There are two types of Lender Paid Mortgage Insurance: